-Explanation: If Article 11 passes, the Town will actively move forward with plans to merge the Fire Department and Ambulance service into an integrated Fire-Rescue Department.
-It will be necessary to develop and begin implementing a detailed transition plan between now and March 2020 (the date at which the organizational realignment would officially go into effect) in order to ensure an orderly and smooth transition.
+Explanation: If Article 11 passes, the Town will actively move forward with strategies to begin integrating the Fire Department and Ambulance service.
+This may include ultimately merging the two departments into Fire-EMS Department.
+Assembling a comprehensive strategy to address the issues that have faced the Fire Department for many years is a significant undertaking.
+Although state law prescribes that the Firewards will continue to govern the Fire Department for one additional year following the March 2019 Town Meeting (meaning the organizational realignment will not be complete until March 2020), there will be a need for considerable collaboration between municipal administration, Firewards, and external planning support services during the intervening months.
+It will be necessary to develop a detailed transition plan and begin implementing it over the course of the next year in order to ensure an orderly and smooth transition.

 Planning efforts will incorporate all aspects of these departments, including policies and procedures, governance and management, personnel, training, vehicles/equipment, and facilities.